soimort/translate-shell/README.md

 You may also change these settings during an interactive session.
 See **[wiki: REPL](https://github.com/soimort/translate-shell/wiki/REPL)** for more advanced usage of the interactive Translate Shell.

-### Upgrading

-It is possible for the program to upgrade itself:

-    $ trans -U

-To enable this kind of upgrading, `curl` with OpenSSL must be installed on the system (since `gawk` does not come with SSL/TLS support).

 ## Usage

 For more details on command-line options, see the man page **[trans(1)](http://www.soimort.org/translate-shell/trans.1.html)** or use `trans -M` in a terminal.